The Complexity of Cluster Vertex Splitting and Company: Introduction

-To understand the complexity, a first, basic formulation of a clustering with small overlaps can focus on perfect clusterings, i.e., clusters are cliques and all edges of the input graph occur in a cluster.
-This leads to the \pSCClong\ (\pSCC) problem, where we seek a covering of the input graph by induced cliques and we want to minimize the number of times each vertex is covered by one of the cliques. \pSCC\ was previously studied in the context of displaying information in bioinformatics~\cite{gramm_algorithms_2007} and in combinatorics~\cite{davoodi_edge_2016}.
+To understand the complexity, a basic formulation of a clustering with small overlaps can focus on perfect clusterings, i.e., clusters are cliques and all edges of the input graph occur in a cluster.
+This leads to the \pSCClong\ (\pSCC) problem, where we seek a covering of the input graph by induced cliques and we want to minimize the total number of times the vertices are covered by the cliques (see \cref{section:scc_np_complete} for a formal definition).\footnote{Note that this is a different optimization goal than the one of the well-studied \pECClong\ problem, where we seek a covering of all edges with a minimum number of induced cliques.} \pSCC\ was previously studied in the context of displaying information in bioinformatics~\cite{gramm_algorithms_2007} and in combinatorics~\cite{davoodi_edge_2016}.
 To our knowledge, its complexity was not known.
 We prove that \pSCC\ is \NP-complete (\cref{theorem:scc_np_complete}).